TechsCode-Team/UltraCustomizerWiki/addons/bungeecord.md

 ## BungeeCord
 **By: EazyFTW**<br>
-The BungeeCord addon gives you the ability to teleport players to a server
+The BungeeCord addon gives you the ability to teleport players to a server.
 <br>

 ### Elements
-* **Send Player to Server**, *Send a player to another server.*
+* **Send Player to Server** - *Send a player to another server.*